-- c. discretionary criteria are applied and the applicant does not meet the requirements of the discretionary criteria; - d. an applicant has made a fraudulent misrepresentation in their application, e.g. plagiarism, dishonesty; - e. the applicant's actions during the admissions process have been found to be in breach of the Community Code of Conduct; - f. a Student Visa applicant is unable to meet the statutory requirements for their visa.
+- 72. The University reserves the right to refuse admission where: - g. the applicant has not met the published academic and/or non-academic entry requirements; - h. there is evidence that an applicant cannot meet any professional, academic or vocational requirements of their course of choice; - i. discretionary criteria are applied and the applicant does not meet the requirements of the discretionary criteria; - j. an applicant has made a fraudulent misrepresentation in their application, e.g. plagiarism, dishonesty; - k. the applicant's actions during the admissions process have been found to be in breach of the Community Code of Conduct; - l. a Student Visa applicant is unable to meet the statutory requirements for their visa.